Elton John: Political views

-In 2013, John resisted calls to boycott Russia in protest at the Russian gay propaganda law, but told fans at a Moscow concert that the laws were "inhumane and isolating", and he was "deeply saddened and shocked over the current legislation".
-In a January 2014 interview, Russian President Vladimir Putin spoke of John in an attempt to show that there was no discrimination against gays in Russia, saying, "Elton John – he's an extraordinary person, a distinguished musician, and millions of our people sincerely love him, regardless of his sexual orientation."
+In 2013 John resisted calls to boycott Russia in protest at the Russian gay propaganda law, but told fans at a Moscow concert that the laws were "inhumane and isolating", and he was "deeply saddened and shocked over the current legislation".
+In a January 2014 interview Russian President Vladimir Putin spoke of John in an attempt to show that there was no discrimination against gays in Russia, saying: "Elton John – he's an extraordinary person, a distinguished musician, and millions of our people sincerely love him, regardless of his sexual orientation."
 John responded by offering to introduce Putin to Russians abused under Russian legislation banning "homosexual propaganda".
-On 24 September 2015, the Associated Press reported that Putin called John and invited him to meet in the future to discuss LGBT rights in Russia.During the 2016 United States presidential election, John supported Hillary Clinton's presidential campaign, and performed alongside Katy Perry and Andra Day at Clinton's fundraiser concert at Radio City Music Hall.
-After his performance, John praised Clinton as "the only choice" America has.
-John was among 27 artists to have opposed Donald Trump's use of their music at his campaign rallies, and declined an invitation to attend Trump's inauguration in January 2017, stating "I have given it at lot of thought, and as a British National I don't feel that it's appropriate for me to play at the inauguration of an American President, please accept my apologies."
-He also compelled Trump to continue the global fight against HIV/AIDS, and closed his letter by wishing Trump "every success with your presidency."
-Trump, a fan of John's music, has referenced John on numerous instances, including referring to North Korean Supreme Leader Kim Jong-un as "Little Rocket Man" during Trump's first address to the United Nations in September 2017.
-He also claimed to have given Kim a CD of the song "Rocket Man" that was signed by John.
+On 24 September 2015 the Associated Press reported that Putin called John and invited him to meet in the future to discuss LGBT rights in Russia.

-John announced his intention to vote Remain during the UK's 2016 EU referendum on Instagram, sharing an image with the words "build bridges not walls", along with the caption "I'm voting to remain. #StrongerInEurope".
-In 2019, he said the Brexit vote and the way it had been handled had made him ashamed.
-In October 2020, John called attention to the Nagorno-Karabakh conflict between Armenia and Azerbaijan.
-He said in his Instagram post, "In May 2018, I visited [Armenia] and was overwhelmed with the kindness and humanity shown to me by the Armenian people.
+In October 2020 John called attention to the Nagorno-Karabakh conflict between Armenia and Azerbaijan.
+He said in his Instagram post: "In May 2018, I visited [Armenia] and was overwhelmed with the kindness and humanity shown to me by the Armenian people.
 Now Armenia and Artsakh are under attack from unprovoked Azeri/Turkish aggression.
 Civilians are being targeted and there are needless deaths on both sides."

-In September 2021, John claimed that his requests to meet with Boris Johnson regarding Brexit and touring visas for musicians were ignored.
+On 9 December 2022 John left Twitter, following changes to its rules made by new owner, Elon Musk, stating: "All my life I've tried to use music to bring people together.
+Yet it saddens me to see how misinformation is now being used to divide our world.
+I've decided to no longer use Twitter, given their recent change in policy which will allow misinformation to flourish unchecked."
+Musk replied to the post saying: "I love your music.
+Hope you come back.
+Is there any misinformation in particular that you're concerned about?"

+In December 2024 John made public his opposition to cannabis legalisation, noting, among other things, his own past drug use.
+John described its legalisation in Canada and parts of the United States as "one of the greatest mistakes of our time."

+Friendship with the British royal family

+John has performed at a number of events involving the British royal family, such as the funeral of Diana, Princess of Wales, at Westminster Abbey in 1997, the Party at the Palace in 2002 and the Queen's Diamond Jubilee Concert outside Buckingham Palace in 2012.
+On 4 June 2022 John was projected on to the facade of Buckingham Palace playing "Your Song" (pre-recorded at Windsor Castle) at the Platinum Party at the Palace to mark the Queen's Platinum Jubilee.
+After the death of Elizabeth II on 8 September 2022, John paid tribute to her during a show by saying "She led the country through some of our greatest and darkest moments with grace, decency and a genuine caring warmth."
+John was close friends with Diana, and has remained close with her sons, William and Harry.